Can Transcranial Magnetic Stimulation treat OCD?

 What is TMS?

 Transcranial Magnetic Stimulation is a non-evasive form of brain stimulation.
 TMS therapy uses magnetic pulses which stimulate neurons in the underlying brain.
 It is this targeted area of the brain that controls mood.
-A session can take between 30 to 45 minutes, 3-5 times per week for approximately 30 sessions.
+A session takes 30-45 minutes, 3 times per week for approximately 30 sessions.

 TMS and OCD